Shruthi973/Shruthi973/README.md

 ---

-## 📫 Contact
+## 📫 Contact Me

-- ✉️ Email: vudemshruthireddy@gmail.com
+- 📧 vudemshruthireddy@gmail.com
 - 🔗 [LinkedIn](https://www.linkedin.com/in/shruthireddyvudem/)
 - 🌐 [Portfolio Website](https://v0-open-vercel-app.vercel.app/)

 ---

-> “I use data not just to analyze, but to understand, predict, and improve lives.”
+> “Data is powerful when it tells a story — I use it to drive decisions and impact.”